leynos/lag-complexity/docs/roadmap.md

 - [ ] Initialise the Rust project via `cargo new`.
-- [x] Define all public data structures (`Complexity`, `Trace`, `ScopingConfig` and its sub-types) and derive `serde` traits for configuration types.
+- [x] Define all public data structures (`Complexity`, `Trace`, `ScopingConfig` and its subtypes) and derive `serde` traits for configuration types.
 - [x] Define all public traits (`ComplexityFn`, `EmbeddingProvider`, `DepthEstimator`, `AmbiguityEstimator`).
 - [ ] Implement the mathematical logic for variance calculation and all `Sigma`